 Completion of the California Administrator Performance Assessment* (CalAPA).

 *The state mandated California Administrator Performance Assessment (CalAPA) is required for all Preliminary Administrative Services Credential candidates who begin their program starting with the 2018-19 academic year.
 Candidates must complete all three CalAPA assessments prior to applying for their Preliminary Administrative Services Credential.
 Candidates enrolled in the 2018-2019 academic year are required to complete the CalAPA, but will not be required to meet a minimum standard.
 The CTC has deemed 2018-2019 a non-consequential assessment year in order to set passing scores for the 2019-2020 academic year.
 Candidates complete Cycle 1 in EDAD 695 Educational Leadership Seminar I, Cycle 2 in EDAD 697 Educational Leadership Seminar III and Cycle 3 in EDAD 696 Educational Leadership Seminar II.

 Students who wish to pursue an Internship must meet all of the admission requirements of the Preliminary Administrative Services Credential Option and:

-- Provide verification that they have three years of full time experience under a valid prerequisite credential.
+- Provide verification that they have five years of full time experience under a valid prerequisite credential.

 - Provide written evidence that they have been offered an administrative position by submitting the Brandman University Verification of Employment for Internship Credential Form to the Campus Clinical Coordinator at their campus.
 These forms can be obtained on MyBrandman, School of Education Services page or from the campus clinical coordinator.
 These forms must be completed by the candidate.